-- Language Line Services City staff are able to access interpretation services, via the phone for more than 170 languages.
+- Language Line Services City staff are able to access interpretation services via the phone for more than 170 languages.
 This service facilitates a clear, three-way conversation between the citizen, the staff member and an interpreter. - City website offers Google Translate buttons on the bottom of every page. - Bilingual City Staff Spanish speaking City staff are available to communicate with the public over the phone, through email, and in person. - "I Speak" Language Flashcards are available for display.
 There are 38 languages represented on this flashcard.
 These are available for free download on www.LEP.gov.

-Qualified Interpreter
+Oualified Interpreter

 Qualified interpreter means an interpreter who is able to interpret effectively, accurately, and impartially, either for individuals with disabilities or for individuals with limited English skills.
 The interpreter should be able to interpret both receptively and expressively, using any necessary specialized vocabulary.
+We do request an advance notice for an Interpreter to attend meetings.